mozilla/fireplace/README.md

-Place all of the `.js` files in the `hearth/locales/` directory, renamed to have its name in the format of `xx-YY` plus ".js".
-Make sure you commit that..stuff!
+Place all of the `.js` files in the `hearth/locales/` directory, renamed to have its name in the format of `xx-YY` plus `.js`.
+Make sure you commit that...stuff!

 ### Testing Locales